Keeping It Sustainable: The Spirits Doing Good Things For The Planet

 Discarded Grape Skin Vodka

 The lot at Discarded Spirits absolutely f*cking hate waste.
 They know that 70% of food and drink waste is avoidable, so they're doing whatever they can to actually avoid it.
-By reusing traditionally ‘wasted’ ingredients, they've unlocked a new dawn for the spirits industry.
-They've discovered ‘undiscovered’ flavours, brought back to life ‘redundant’ ingredients and invented techniques to ‘reuse creatively.’
-They've basically proven their very well made point that almost everything can be made into something.
-Like grape skin, for example.
-Their Grape Skin Vodka is made by distilling all the parts of the wine-making process that are normally discarded: the skins, stems, the seeds… otherwise known as the pomace.
-In a bid to combat this needless waste, Discarded has distilled this pomace into the base of their Grape Skin Vodka, thereby creating something totally new, innovative, sustainable, and would ya believe it: utterly delicious.
-If you don't think "I wonder if I could turn this into booze" the next time you chuck away a banana peel, you ain't their people, and tbh, you're prob not ours, either.
+By reusing traditionally wasted ingredients, they've unlocked a new dawn for the spirits industry.
+They've proven the the point that almost everything can be made into something: grape skins, for example.
+Their Grape Skin Vodka is made by distilling all the parts of the winemaking process that are normally discarded: the skins, stems, the seeds… otherwise known as the pomace.
+If you don't think "I wonder if I could turn this into booze" the next time you chuck away a banana peel, you ain't Discarded's people - and tbh, you're probs not ours, either.

 discardedspirits.com